-Peterhouse claims many links to notable physicists, chemists and biochemists, but other aspects of biology have been more low-key at the college.
+Peterhouse claims many links to notable physicists, chemists and biochemists, but other aspects of biology have been more low-key at the college until recently.

 As well as some recent biologists, college alumni do include a number of early Petrean naturalists of note.
 Although none are household names, they were part of an important group of 18th and 19th century naturalists.

 Although no links can be identified between any of the Petrean naturalists and Charles Darwin he undoubtedly came across them in his beetle-collecting forays as an undergraduate.
 The rooms he occupied as an undergraduate are owned by Peterhouse, and used as student accommodation to this day.

 Peterhouse also has an unexpected (admittedly tenuous) connection to the Dodo.